Documentation

 Roll out to many machines

-For more than a machine or two, no one wants to approve each one in a browser.
-Make one key and reuse it everywhere.
+For more than a machine or two, make one enrollment key and reuse it everywhere instead of approving each machine in a browser.

-The installer is safe to run again.
-It checks the current state first and only does the work that is missing, so wrapping it in Ansible, Chef, or Puppet will not churn.
+Safe to run again.
+The installer checks the current state first and only does the work that is missing, so wrapping it in Ansible, Chef, or Puppet will not churn.
 Pass --check for a dry run that reports what would change without touching anything.

 Verify what you run.
 Before installing, the script checks the download's signature and checksum against a key built into the collector, and the macOS build is notarized by Apple.
 To serve the binaries from your own copy, which is useful on networks with no direct internet access, point TOKENBASE_INSTALL_BASE at an internal mirror.